informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 #### Tag: 2015 Display Settings Hierarchy

+- The `"comment"` setting applies *only* to the model element which is annotated.
 - The `"name"` and `"markdown_name"` setting applies *only* to the model element which is annotated.
 They bypass the `name_style` controls which only apply to actual model names.
   - The `"markdown_name"` setting takes precedence if both are specified.
 - The `"name_style"` setting applies to the annotated model element and is also the default for any nested element.